rogsfernandes/cs50/week-4/filter/README.md

 __filter_type__:

-`-g` for *grayscale* -> in here each pixel are converted to the avarage of RGB in it.
+`-g` for **grayscale** -> each pixel are transformed to the avarage value of RGB in it.
 Because all three have the same values, it assumes a gray scale.

+`-r` for **reflect** -> each pixel in a image switches position horizontaly, so the first pixel in a row goes to the last pixel position and the last pixel goes to the first position, and so forth.